U.S.A. - Great for Manufacturing Businesses

 By Kathy Keyes Webster, AMT Exhibitions Content Manager – Correspondence

-In late 2020, the National Association for Manufacturers (NAM) announced that a new assessment ranks the United States fifth among 16 other major manufacturing exporting nations.
+On October 16, 2020, the National Association for Manufacturers (NAM) announced that a new assessment ranks the United States fifth among 16 other major manufacturing exporting nations.

 Conducted by the Manufacturing Institute and KMPG— a professional services firm providing business, audit, tax, and advisory services—the study evaluated primary and secondary costs associated with the Cost of Doing Business (CoDB).
 The assessment indices, sources, and methodology can be found in a 47-page PDF entitled, The Cost of Manufacturing Operations around the Globe.
 Following are some of the highlights.